gruntwork-io/patcher-action/README.md

 A GitHub Action for running Patcher.

 > [!IMPORTANT]
-> Patcher is in beta and only available to Gruntwork subscribers, contact our Sales team sales@gruntwork.io if you have interest
+> Patcher is currently in beta and is only available to Gruntwork customers.
+If you're interested in using Patcher to update your
-> in using Patcher to update your Terraform/Terragrunt dependencies.
+> Terraform/Terragrunt dependencies, please contact our sales team at sales@gruntwork.io.

 You can find out more about Gruntwork Patcher at [gruntwork.io](https://gruntwork.io/patcher) and by reading the [latest docs](https://docs.gruntwork.io/patcher/).